SFujiN/raytracing_in_a_weekend/README.md

-d# Raytracing In A Weekend
+# Raytracing In A Weekend
 My run amok of raytracing in a weekend, purely for educational purposes.
 Cheers!

 # How to run